-We also offer reward charts for young kids who can’t read.
+We also offer a morning routine printable chart for toddlers and other young kids who can’t read.
 There are pictures for each chore.
 Each day that your child does each of the tasks for that morning you stick a sticker on that day.

 This is a morning routine chart for toddlers and older kids who cannot read yet.
 Since all text can be edited it can also be used for your evening routine or as a chore chart.

+Click on the image above to open the morning routine maker.
 You can change the tasks.
-You can add your own photo for each task.
+You can add your own photo to each task.
 Please ensure that the photos are taken in landscape format (horizontal).